Academic Standards and Regulations

 XIII.
 Transfer of Law Credits

-A student cannot receive credit towards his or her Campbell JD degree for a course involving significant overlap with a course already taken (or to be taken) for credit at Campbell Law School.
+A student cannot receive credit toward a law degree for a course involving significant overlap with a course already taken (or to be taken) for credit at Campbell Law School.
+The determination of whether a course involves significant overlap is within the sole discretion of the Associate Dean for Academic Affairs.

 • Campbell MBA: Maximum of six credits, from the following: